Loglines Versus Taglines

 … Which is why it should NEVER be approached lightly.
 Don’t just dash one off and send it out — get people’s opinions of it first!!!
 Thanks to the internet, blogs, forums, etc it’s never been easier to get someone’s opinion on your logline… No one is going to balk at reading 25 – 40 words.
 So what are you waiting for?

-Here is a handout (PDF) comparing loglines of famous films and describing whether they are GOOD, BAD, or simply *okay* – well worth printing out and putting on your wall!!!
+WANT MORE?
+Here is a handout (PDF) comparing loglines of famous films and describing whether their loglines are GOOD, BAD, or simply *okay* – well worth printing out and putting on your wall!!!